 Species richness in Lake Iroquois was quite high, with a number of species occurring in more than 5% of survey points.
-Seventy-six percent of sampling points were vegetated by at least one native plant species in the Fall 2022 survey.
+Seventy-five percent of sampling points were vegetated by at least one native plant species in the Fall 2023 survey.
 The large number of points supporting native plant species suggests that Lake Iroquois is a prime candidate for recovery of its native plant population following management of Eurasian watermilfoil.
-Native species richness in the littoral zone was 3.75, 3.33, 3.02 and 3.62 species per sample in 2022, 2021, 2019 and 2017, respectively; and at the high end of species richness values for other regional lakes, which ranged from 1.79 to 4.00 species per sample.
+Native species richness in the littoral zone was 4.03, 3.75, 3.33, 3.02 and 3.62 species per sample in 2023, 2022, 2021, 2019 and 2017, respectively; and at the high end of species richness values for other regional lakes, which ranged from 1.79 to 4.00 species per sample.

-Common native species for Lake Iroquois in the Fall 2022 survey included waterweed (Elodea canadensis, 44% of survey points), muskgrass (Chara/Nitella, 44%), wild celery (Vallisneria americana, 42%), water stargrass (Zosterella dubia, 24%), flat-stem pondweed (Potamogeton zosteriformis, 22%), white waterlily (Nymphaea odorata, 18%), broad-leaf pondweed (Potamogeton amplifolius, 18%), coontail (Ceratophyllum demersum, 10%), white-stem pondweed (Potamogeton praelongus, 9%), giant bladderwort (Utricularia vulgaris, 8%), bushy pondweed (Najas flexilis, 9%), white watercrowfoot (Ranunculus longirostris, 6%) and duckweed (Lemna trisulca, 6%) Native species results are generally comparable to those reported in prior surveys with a few exceptions.
+Common native species for Lake Iroquois in the Fall 2023 survey included muskgrass Chara/Nitella, 47% of survey points), waterweed (Elodea canadensis, 43%), wild celery (Vallisneria americana, 39%), flat-stem pondweed (Potamogeton zosteriformis, 37%), water stargrass (Zosterella dubia, 28%), white waterlily (Nymphaea odorata, 15%), white-stem pondweed (Potamogeton praelongus, 14%), bushy pondweed (Najas flexilis, 14%), small pondweed (Potamogeton pusillus, 14%), coontail (Ceratophyllum demersum, 11%), giant bladderwort (Utricularia vulgaris, 11%), broad-leaf pondweed (Potamogeton amplifolius, 8%), and Richardson's pondweed (Potamogeton richardsonii, 5%).
+Native species results are generally comparable to those reported in prior surveys with a few exceptions.
 A common native species, Ceratophyllum demersum, remains dominant in Lake Iroquois but at lower frequency of occurrence.
 Pondweed species (Potamogeton amplifolius, P. foliosus and P. zosteriformis) were generally more abundant in September post-treatment surveys, particularly Broad-leaf Pondweed.
 Declines in most native species are observed as a result of invasion and canopy formation by Eurasian watermilfoil, with recovery generally fairly rapid after removal of the canopy.
 Shifts in plant growth from year to year are common, particularly with new invaders like Eurasian watermilfoil.
 These shifts are often attributed to changing weather patterns, plant disease outbreaks or differences in the abundance of plant predators.